mryap/alembic-kit/index.md

 ---
-title: Welcome to my website
+title: Hire Yap to gain more insight and optimization opportunities
 layout: page
 feature_image: "https://picsum.photos/1300/400?image=989"
 feature_text: |
-  ## Hello, I am Yap .
+  ## Hello, I am Shiao-Shyan.
 ---

-I help marketers capture, analyze, optimize and engage through every customer across all touch-points.
+I help marketers capture, analyze, optimize every customer across all digital and non-digital touch-points.
+I make sure

+- Data is fit for purpose
+- Add much-needed granularity to Google Analytics data that it doesn't track by default

+The outcome is more actionable insight and optimization opportunities.